-If a DMF currently in paper format is being converted to electronic format, it is not necessary to request a pre-assigned number.
+If a DMF currently in paper format is being converted to electronic format, it is not necessary to request a pre-assigned number or a new number.
 The previously assigned number in 6-digit format should be used e.g. 1234 becomes 001234.
 The first submission in electronic format should be given the sequence number “0000.”

 The use of mixed formats (paper and electronic) can delay the review of a DMF but it is important for FDA to be able to readily access the historical record in the DMF.
 Therefore DMF holders are encouraged to do the following when a DMF is converted from paper to electronic format:

 Use the same DMF number, rather than submitting a new electronic DMF covering the same information.

 Submit complete Modules 1, 2, and 3, incorporating any revisions since the most recent paper submission.
 It is not necessary to resubmit the previous individual paper submissions in electronic format, although this is highly encouraged.